We know that consuming enough essential fatty acids is vital to support our health and wellbeing – they are called essential for a reason after all.

 - Factors such as high stress, alcohol use, certain medications and consuming sugar in excess can inhibit the production of anti-inflammatory prostaglandins while encouraging an increase in pro-inflammatory output.

-- A combination of EPA, DHA and GLA have been found to support a plethora of conditions such as diabetes, heart health, asthma, hormonal balance, menstrual pain, skin, cognitive and eye health.
+- A combination of EPA, DHA and GLA have been found to support a plethora of conditions such as metabolic syndrome, heart health, asthma, hormonal balance, menstrual pain, skin, cognitive and eye health.

-If you have questions regarding the topics that have been raised, or any other health matters, please do contact me (Tracey) by phone or email at any time.
+If you have questions regarding the topics that have been raised, or any other health matters, please contact:

 email@example.com, 01684 310099